Mental Health Facilities Kenton, OH

 Family Resource Center Of Northwest Ohio - 26.1 miles from Kenton, OH

 Family Resource Center Of Northwest Ohio is a mental health treatment center in Findlay, Ohio, located at 1941 Carlin Street, part of the 45840 zip code.
-Family Resource Center Of Northwest Ohio provides telemedicine/telehealth and outpatient treatment.
-Family Resource Center Of Northwest Ohio also offers group therapy, trauma therapy and individual psychotherapy to young adults and children / adolescents.
-Family Resource Center Of Northwest Ohio supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
-Family Resource Center Of Northwest Ohio also provides suicide prevention services and case management.
+Family Resource Center Of Northwest Ohio provides outpatient treatment and telemedicine/telehealth.
+Family Resource Center Of Northwest Ohio also offers psychotropic medication, trauma therapy and couples/family therapy to children / adolescents and young adults.
+Family Resource Center Of Northwest Ohio supports transitional age young adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Family Resource Center Of Northwest Ohio also provides case management and suicide prevention services.

 Learn More